Fred Corcoran: Early life

-Born in Cambridge, Massachusetts, Corcoran started in golf as a nine-year-old caddie at Belmont Country Club, carrying bags for Francis Ouimet and Alexa Stirling.
+In 1905, Corcoran was born in Cambridge, Massachusetts.
+He started in golf as a nine-year-old caddie at Belmont Country Club, carrying bags for Francis Ouimet and Alexa Stirling.
 At the age of 12, he became the youngest caddie master in America, collecting five cents from every boy who carried a bag.

-As a young man he worked for the Massachusetts Golf Association, with Donald Ross at Pinehurst, and as the official scorer for the United States Golf Association.
+As a young man he worked for the Massachusetts Golf Association, with Donald Ross at Pinehurst Resort, and as the official scorer for the United States Golf Association (USGA).